- Telephone: 0141 577 0304

 Smoke Fire & Carbon Monoxide Detectors

-Corr Electrical Services Ltd can Install Carbon Monoxide Detectors, Smoke, and Heat Detectors in all properties that are Privately Rented , owned by Organisations, Privately Owned or why not have them installed when you are having an, electrical equipment PAT Test, of your Electrical Appliances.
+Why not let our 18th Edition Qualified electricians Install your Carbon Monoxide, Smoke, and Heat Detectors in all of your Privately Rented properties that are rented out , we can also assist in homes or flats owned by Organisations and Privately Owned homes and flats, even better, why not have them installed when you are having your Electrical Appliances PAT Tested!

 Smoke Detector Should Be Hardwired